 - Pain and suffering

 Your back injury lawyer in Sandy Springs will also need to consider future medical costs for your injuries, as back injury treatments take time.
-The goal is to get you full compensation for all costs—past, current, and future—you experience because of your back injury.
+The goal is to get you full compensation for all costs – past, current, and future – you experience because of your back injury.

-Contact us today to get started with a FREE consultation.
-We’ll go over the details of your accident and discuss how we can fight for your rights.
-There is no fee unless we win you money, so no risk to you.
-Call (404) 400-4000 or contact us online to get started with your FREE consultation today to discuss how we can fight for your rights.
+There is no fee unless we win you money, so there’s no risk to you.
+Call or contact us online to get started with your FREE consultation today to discuss how we can fight for your rights.